FurioColombo/mamba-foley/README.md

     <img src="./assets/mfoley_black-box.png" width="70%"/>
 </p>

-This repository contains the implementation of the paper, *[ MambaFoley: Foley Sound Generation using Selective State-Space Models](https://arxiv.org/abs/2409.09162)*, submitted to ICASSP 2024.
+This repository contains the implementation of the paper, *[ MambaFoley: Foley Sound Generation using Selective State-Space Models](https://arxiv.org/abs/2409.09162)*, accepted at ICASSP 2025.

 In our paper, we propose ***MambaFoley***, a waveform generation model for ***Foley*** sound synthesis, which can generate high-quality audio considering both sound class and when sound should be arranged.
 For the generation task we employ a diffusion model, with mamba layers in the UNet bottleneck for audio sequence modeling.